atheo89/dynamic-database-constractor-using-kafka/README.md

 ![alt text](images/2.png)
 ##### Consumer Side
 ![alt text](images/3.png)
-##### Database Side new table
+##### Database Side new table record
 ![alt text](images/4.png)
 ##### Database Side existing table but new column entry
 ![alt text](images/5.png)

 ### Wrong syntax or empty payload
-In case of wrong syntax or empty payload these messages go in raw_data table into database, in order to have a track of misswritting json objects and for future [.......]
+In case of wrong syntax or empty payload, these messages go in raw_data table into the database, in order to have a track of miss writing json objects for future.
 ![alt text](images/6.png)
 ### Json input error
-In case that the consumer gets an completly wrong json automaticly ignore it.
+In case that the consumer gets a completely wrong json automatically ignore it.
 ![alt text](images/7.png)
 ![alt text](images/8.png)